phthom/ll/7-OpenShift.md

-This mens that now 2 pods are serving the requests behin the same service.
+This means that now 2 pods are serving the requests behin the same service.
 And all the requests will go in round robin automatically on one or the other pods.

 Now click on one of these new pods and you should a page like this one: